 Spring has sprung and so have the Skåne rapeseed fields.
 A beautiful blanket of yellow colour covers the south of Sweden as far as the eye can see and it’s a treat to the eye like no other!
 It took me exactly 6 years to time my visit to Skåne to the blooming of the rapeseed fields, but once we arrived there was no stopping my camera shutter.
-We stopped at a few different fields and finally found one that was perfectly picturesque.
+We stopped at a few different fields and finally found many that were perfectly picturesque.
 So where and when is the best time to visit south Sweden to see the Skåne rapeseed fields?
 Read all about it below!

 The best time to visit Skåne is from May to September and there is something to do in Skåne for anyone.
 Spring is the best time to see Skåne in full bloom, summer is for Midsummer parties and swimming at one of many sandy beaches.
-Late summer is for the crayfish parties and for being wrapped in a cosy blanket while grilling by the lake.
-On this post, we’ll focus on spring and the beautiful Skåne rapeseed fields.
+Late summer is for the crayfish parties and for being wrapped in a cozy blanket while grilling by the lake.
+In this post, we’ll focus on spring and the beautiful Skåne rapeseed fields.

 Skåne Rapeseed Fields – When to Visit

 The rapeseed fields in Skåne are usually in full bloom in early to mid-May.
 The blooming depends heavily on the winter and if the winter is mild, the blooming will start earlier.
 In 2020 the fields bloomed earlier than ever before and covered Skåne in yellow already in mid-April.

 If you have the chance to ask a local before you make the trip to south Sweden, then do so just to be sure.
 If not, then you are almost definitely going to see the rapeseed fields blooming in early May.